Information for visitors

 - Community research groups may wish to organise an induction session for group members once the library is able to accommodate external visitors again.
 Please contact email@example.com.

-- Members of the public may consult specific books or journals to which there is no other reasonable local access.
-Applications should be made in advance to the Welcome Desk in order that the availability of the items can be verified.
+- Members of the public may be granted special access to consult specific books or journals to which there is no other reasonable local access.
+Requests should be made in advance to firstname.lastname@example.org.

 This notice applies to members of the University of Bradford library who are not registered students or members of staff of the University.